Ottawa, Gatineau among Canada's weakest for the return of downtown workers | CBC News

 Ottawa, Gatineau among Canada's weakest for the return of downtown workers

-When it comes to employees returning to their workplaces downtown during the pandemic, and riding public transit, data shows Ottawa lags behind most city centres in Canada.
+Ottawa lags behind most cities in Canada when it comes to public transit ridership and employees returning to their workplaces downtown during the pandemic, according to new data.

-That was also 49th out of 55 downtown areas across Canada included in the study.
+That was 49th out of 55 downtown areas across Canada included in the study.

+Downtown Gatineau ranked dead last with a staggering 74.7 per cent decrease in the number of workers commuting from home into the core.

 The average decrease across Canadian cities and regions, which includes metropolitan, suburban and rural areas, is seven per cent, according to the study.

-Downtown Gatineau ranked dead last with a staggering 75 per cent decrease in the number of workers commuting from home into the city core since the start of the pandemic.

-The percentages were calculated using cellphone location data gathered from the firm Environics Analytics, and cross-referenced with employment and demographic data from Statistics Canada.
+The percentages were calculated using cellphone location data gathered from the firm Environics Analytics cross-referenced with employment and demographic data from Statistics Canada.

 Conversation about 'future of work'

-Stephen Tapp, chief economist with the Canadian Chamber of Commerce, said fewer workers commuting into the downtowns of larger cities could help the fortunes of city centres in smaller communities.
+Stephen Tapp, chief economist with the Canadian Chamber of Commerce, said fewer workers commuting into the downtowns of larger cities could help smaller communities.

+"We're hoping it will start a conversation about the future of work," said Tapp.

 Ontario cities Brantford (39 per cent), Barrie (29 per cent), Kingston (28 per cent) and Brampton (27 per cent) all showed increases in movements to their respective downtowns since the start of the pandemic.